Frequently Asked Questions

-A: The Board meets the first and third Wednesdays of each month beginning at 5:30 p.m. in the District’s Board room located at 55439 29 Palms Highway.
+A: The Board meets the second and fourth Wednesdays of each month beginning at 5:30 p.m. in the District’s Board room located at 55439 29 Palms Highway.
 Public input is welcomed and encouraged.

 Q: What are some of the various programs the District offers?